 The Judson Book Group meets the second Wednesday of the month.
 If you would like more information, please contact Mary Russell at mcrussell42 AT aol.com or at 718-789-5593.

 - April 8: The Boys in the Boat

 The Heart of the Congregation

 One of the most poignant moments in Judson's worship is when congregants share what matters to them, in the moment.
 They globalize the local and localize the global.
 The announcements open the service, along with the prelude, and locate us in our time and place.
 In the middle of the service at the prayer section, we rise again, as needed, to express our joys and concerns.
 If the opening is about community gardens and Ebola in West Africa, the middle is about grandmother's dying and lovers leaving and jobs losing.
 (Or finding.)

 Brevity is an art in these announcements and joys and concerns.
 It is respect for the community in action and word.

 Second Helpings are lay-led activities giving extra ways of being in

 community.
-Feed your soul this fall by doing something extra with
+Feed your soul this spring by doing something extra with

 other Judson folks.
 Contact bethene.trexel (at) gmail.com to list